Flo Health Redesign

 A few weeks before this project, I saw a TikTok about the four phases of the menstrual cycle and was shocked by how little I knew.
 I’d always assumed the menstrual phase was the whole story.
 That moment led me to dig deeper and share what I was learning.
 Suddenly, symptoms like brain fog, fatigue, energy bursts, and motivation shifts made sense.

 When I brought the idea to my team, they were just as unaware.
-That's when we knew we had a golden idea on our hands, so we ran surveys with friends and family to see if this knowledge gap was as widespread as we thought.
+That's when we knew we had a golden idea on our hands, so we interviewed women we knew to see if this knowledge gap was as widespread as we thought.
 (Spoiler alert: it was!)

 02